dbt-labs/docs.getdbt.com/website/docs/docs/cloud/migration.md

 ## Pre-migration checklist

 Prior to your migration date, your dbt Cloud account admin will need to make some changes to your account.
-Most of your configurations will be migrated automatically, but a few of them will require manual intervention.
+Most of your configurations will be migrated automatically, but a few will require manual intervention.

 If your account is scheduled for migration, you will see a banner indicating your migration date when you log in.
 If you don't see a banner, you don't need to take any action.